Common muscle relaxant linked to severe confusion in patients with kidney disease

 A new study from ICES Western, Western University and Lawson Health Research Institute has shown that patients with kidney dysfunction who were prescribed a high dose of the drug baclofen, were more likely to be admitted to hospital for disorientation and confusion, than those who weren’t prescribed the drug.
-Their results were published on November 9 in the high impact journal, JAMA and were presented at the same time at the American Society of Nephrology meeting in Washington, D.C.
+Their results were published today in the high impact journal, JAMA and are being presented at the same time at the American Society of Nephrology meeting in Washington, D.C.

 “When we looked at people with low kidney function (30 per cent or less) who received a high dose of baclofen from their prescriber, approximately one in 25 were being admitted to hospital with severe confusion, typically over the next few days, “ said Dr. Amit Garg, Professor at Western’s Schulich School of Medicine & Dentistry and Scientist at ICES and Lawson.
 “If you compare that to a group of people who had low kidney function who didn’t get baclofen, that risk is less than one in 500, so it’s quite a dramatic difference between the two groups.”

 Video of the researchers explaining the study findings:

 The research was initiated because of observations that nephrologists were noting in clinic at London Health Sciences Centre.